nicmarti/hotel-quarkus-demo/README.md

 > ./target/hibernate-orm-panache-resteasy-1.0-SNAPSHOT-runner

 ## See the demo in your browser

 Navigate to: [http://localhost:8081](http://localhost:8081) this is the Vue.js frontend application.
 Please note that node will use port 8080 if the java backend is not running.
+Thus you should start the Java backend *before* the front node server.

-To see the backend in action :
+To see the backend in action, you can call the /hotels end-point :
 [http://localhost:8080/hotels](http://localhost:8080/hotels)

 # Photos credits